A look at Heron Therapeutics Inc.'s (HRTX) recent performance gives investors their first glimpse of hope.

 Technical Analysis of Heron Therapeutics Inc. (HRTX)

-Looking closely at Heron Therapeutics Inc. (NASDAQ: HRTX), its last 5-days average volume was 8.02 million, which is a jump from its year-to-date volume of 2.76 million.
-As of the previous 9 days, the stock’s Stochastic %D was 63.65%.
-Additionally, its Average True Range was 0.44.
+Compared to the last year’s volume of 2.77 million, its volume of 3.46 million showed improvement in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 14.15%.
+Additionally, its Average True Range was 0.41.

-At the time of writing, stock’s 50-day Moving Average is $3.94, while its 200-day Moving Average is $5.55.
-However, in the short run, Heron Therapeutics Inc.’s stock first resistance to watch stands at $4.83.
-Second resistance stands at $5.05.
-The third major resistance level sits at $5.36.
-If the price goes on to break the first support level at $4.30, it is likely to go to the next support level at $3.99.
-Should the price break the second support level, the third support level stands at $3.77.
+At the time of writing, stock’s 50-day Moving Average is $4.04, while its 200-day Moving Average is $5.46.
+Nevertheless, the first resistance level for the watch stands at $4.22 in the near term.
+At $4.46, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $4.62.
+If the price goes on to break the first support level at $3.82, it is likely to go to the next support level at $3.66.
+Should the price break the second support level, the third support level stands at $3.42.

 Heron Therapeutics Inc. (NASDAQ: HRTX) Key Stats